 - a standard way of describing the accuracy of a diagnostic test.
 In this case, it shows that our classifier (Random Forest) does a great job of identifying males vs females by their microbiomes.

-Other notable differences between males and females were severity of symptoms reported -
+Other notable differences between males and females were severity of symptoms reported (see boxplot below) -

 There was no difference in answers to questions: "When you woke up today, how well-rested did you feel?", about life satisfaction, embarrassment, number of people they interacted with on daily basis and whether they "felt depressed and isolated because of MEBO/PATM".